 ALA is a type of omega-3 that comes from plant foods, such as:

 - seeds such as flax, chia, and hemp

 - plant oils, such as those made from canola, soybean, and flax

 - some vegetables, such as edamame beans

 Researchers know less about the benefits of ALA than they do other types of omega-3.
 However, a

 For most people, it is beneficial to consume oily fish.
-The United States Department of Agriculture’s Dietary Guidelines for Americans 2020–2025 recommends that most adults eat at least 8 ounces of low-mercury fish and seafood each week.
+The United States Department of Agriculture’s Dietary Guidelines for Americans 2020–2025 recommends that most adults eat at least

 On average, this gives someone 250 milligrams of DHA and EPA per day, though the exact amount will depend on the type of fish.

 However, because some fish and seafood contains dietary cholesterol, people who struggle to control their cholesterol levels may need to be more cautious.

 The United Kingdom charity, Heart UK, recommends that people with this concern speak with a dietitian about what is best for them.